The field of ballistics deals with the study of arms and ammunition, as well as so-called terminal ballistics, the biologic impact of the projectiles.

 - Current above 80 mA: cardiac arrhythmias

-- Current from 2A on: electric marks and severe burns
+- Current from 2A: electric marks and severe burns

-Differentiating between crimes, accidents, suicides and post-mortem events with electricity
+Differentiating among crimes, accidents, suicides, and postmortem incidents with electricity

 The condition for damage is a closed circuit.
 As a rule, the ground fault occurs via a metal shower hose or a metal drainpipe.
-Due to the low skin resistance, usually no electric marks are found.
+Because of the low skin resistance, usually no electric marks are found.
 The fuses will not blow.

-It is difficult to provide evidence of a killing if the electrical sources have subsequently been eliminated.
-Suspicious would be the absence of typical drowning signs, especially if narcotics are found in the victim´s blood.
-In such cases an autopsy as well as a criminal and electro-technical clarification has to take place.
+It is difficult to provide evidence of killing if the electrical sources have subsequently been eliminated.
+The absence of typical drowning signs would be suspicious, especially if narcotics are found in the victim’s blood.
+In such cases, an autopsy, as well as criminal and electrotechnic clarification, must take place.

 Superficial burns, singed clothing, and melted belt buckles or buttons can be found.
-The bright light leads to the victims squeezing their eyes shut thus producing the so-called crow’s feet with areas exempt from burns at the outer corners of the eyes.
+The bright light leads to the victims squeezing their eyes shut, thus producing so-called crow’s feet, with areas with no burns at the outer corners of the eyes.

-These kinds of deaths usually happen because of accidents but it can also be a crime if someone was pushed into the danger zone.
+These kinds of deaths usually happen because of accidents, but the death can also be a crime if someone was pushed into the danger zone.

-If the individual in this area is standing on the ground with spread legs, it can happen that the feet are in areas of different voltage (step voltage) and due to this voltage difference, current flows through the body.
+If the individual in this area is standing on the ground with spread legs, the feet may be in areas of different voltage (step voltage) and because of this voltage difference, current flows through the body.

 Even small changes in body temperature can be dangerous.
-Heat loss can occur due to radiation (emission), conduction (direct heat transfer to the environment), evaporation (withdrawal of evaporation heat) and convection (ventilation).
+Heat loss can occur because of radiation (emission), conduction (direct heat transfer to the environment), evaporation (withdrawal of evaporation heat), and convection (ventilation).

-Promoting heat loss is low insulation with a thin layer of fat or inadequate clothing, a low volume in relation to the body surface area (as in infants) and an increased heat transfer through a moist environment or heat conducting materials such as wet soil or cold water.
+Low insulation promotes heat loss with a thin layer of fat or inadequate clothing, a low volume of body-surface area (as in infants), and an increased heat transfer through a moist environment or heat-conducting materials such as wet soil or cold water.

-In addition, alcohol promotes heat loss due to the increased blood flow in the skin.
+Also, alcohol promotes heat loss due to the increased blood flow in the skin.
 Hypothermia is when the core body temperature is below 35°C.

-If the thermoregulation of the body has been exhausted in the form of muscle tremor and a centralization of the circulation, the body core cools down.
-Cooled haemoglobin has a higher affinity to O2 , which results in tissue hypoxia.
+If the thermoregulation of the body has been exhausted because of muscle tremors and centralization of the circulation, the body core cools down.
+Cooled hemoglobin has a higher affinity to oxygen (O2), which results in tissue hypoxia.
 Thus, death occurs through inner suffocation and consequent cardiac arrhythmias, such as ventricular fibrillation.

 Local frostbite is divided into three stages:

-- Here, erythema (dermatitis congelationis erythematosa) and numbness occur.
+- First, erythema (dermatitis congelationis erythematosa) and numbness occur.

-- After that, swelling (dermatitis congelationis bullosa) and blistering (chilblain)
+- Swelling (dermatitis congelationis bullosa) and blistering (chilblain) follow.

-- Finally, necrosis (dermatitis congelationis gangraenosa) with blackening occurs.
+- Finally, necrosis (dermatitis congelationis gangrenosa) with blackening occurs.